pyrocko/grond/docs/source/method/index.rst

     }

-**Example 2:** Fitting waveforms of P waves and static surface displacements to solve for a source model
+Example 2: Fitting waveforms of P waves and static surface displacements
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Let's say we use P waveforms in the time domain :math:`{\bf d}_{obs,\mathrm{Pt}}`.
-We combine the waveform
-    misfit defined in Equation :eq:`wms_wns` with the misfit of the maximum waveform defined in Equation :eq:`cor`
-    correlation.
-Furthermore we use InSAR-measured
-    static surface displacements  :math:`{\bf d}_{obs,\mathrm{insar}}` and
-    GNSS-measured static surface displacements
+We combine the waveform misfit defined in Equation :eq:`wms_wns` with the misfit of the maximum waveform defined in Equation :eq:`cor` correlation.
+Furthermore we use InSAR-measured static surface displacements  :math:`{\bf d}_{obs,\mathrm{insar}}` and GNSS-measured static surface displacements :math:`{\bf d}_{obs,\mathrm{gnss}}`.
-    :math:`{\bf d}_{obs,\mathrm{gnss}}`.
 The static surface displacement misfit is defined as in Equation :eq:`wms_wns`.

 The waveform misfits and the correlations, even if the same weights are applied, are measures of a different nature.
 Also the dynamic waveforms and the static near-field displacements have different relationships to the source parameters.
 Different normalisation is meaningful.
 The static surface displacement data themselves should be comparable, even though InSAR and GNSS positing are very different measuring techniques.

 The **global misfit** in this example is then:

 .. math::
   :label: norm_ex2